Metal Roofing in Canonsburg, PA

 Schedule a Free Metal Roofing Inspection in Canonsburg, PA

 Call (330) 275-0935 to schedule a free in-person inspection and written estimate.
 With Pennsylvania's 2-year property damage claim window, storm damage from events in the past two years may still qualify for a covered replacement.
 An inspection establishes the damage record.
 Platinum's Industry Leading Craftsmanship Warranty covers all labor and workmanship on every standing seam installation in the Canonsburg area.
-For additional roofing services in the Washington County area, See our Pennsylvania page.
+For additional roofing services in the Washington County area, See our Pennsylvania roofing services page